Integrating Sketchy Medical in Your Cram Fighter Study Plan

 [IMAGE: Adding Sketchy in Resource selection]

 In case you already know which lessons from Sketchy Preclinical or Clinical you need, and they’re not all under the same Subject, you don’t have to add the whole resource.
-You have the option to manually select only the lessons you need from Sketchy Preclinical or Clinical to make sure your Study Plan is tailored exactly to your needs.
+You have the alternative option to manually select only the lessons you need from Sketchy Preclinical or Clinical to make sure your Study Plan is tailored exactly to your needs.

 Let’s imagine you want to study Sketchy Micro – and nothing but Sketchy Micro – first.
-Since we know that some students like to use this resource step by step, concurrently with their school curriculum, we also made sure to create subsets of Sketchy Preclinical (Micro, Pharm, Path, Biochem, Anatomy, and Physio), as well as of Sketchy Clinical (Internal Medicine, Ob/Gyn, Surgery and Pediatrics).
+Since we know that some students like to use this resource step by step, concurrently with their school curriculum, we also made sure to create subsets of Sketchy Preclinical (Micro, Sketchy Pharm, Sketchy Path, Biochem, Anatomy, and Physio), as well as of Sketchy Clinical (Internal Medicine, Ob/Gyn, Surgery and Pediatrics).

 This way, you don’t have to add Sketchy Preclinical and then choose all Micro videos manually.
 Now you can just add Sketchy Micro – or any other subject you need – to your plan with one click!
 Sketchy, as well as all of its subsets, is constantly updated.
 We make sure our content is consistent with the Sketchy website, so you won’t miss anything!